encord-team/encord-client-python/docs/source/tutorials/projects.rst

 Copying a project
 =================

-You can copy a project over via the |sdk|.
 Copying a project creates another project with the same ontology and settings [#F1]_.
 You can also decide to copy over the same users, datasets and models (which aren't copied over by default).